mesosphere/marathon-autoscale/README.md

-    AS_INTERVAL #how often should we poll in seconds AS_MIN_SQS_LENGTH #min number of available messages in the queue AS_MAX_SQS_LENGTH #max number of available messages in the queue AS_REGION #aws service region where queue is hosted AS_SQS_NAME #name of the aws simple queue service
+    AS_INTERVAL #how often should we poll in seconds AS_MIN_SQS_LENGTH #min number of available messages in the queue AS_MAX_SQS_LENGTH #max number of available messages in the queue

 **Notes**